codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps.md

 **Deploy steps** allow to [perform Kubernetes deployments]({{site.baseurl}}/docs/deploy-to-kubernetes/deployment-options-to-kubernetes/) in a declarative manner.
 They embody the Continuous Deployment aspect of Codefresh.

-**Approval steps** allow you to pause pipelines, and wait for human intervention before resuming.
+**Approval steps** allow you to pause pipelines and wait for human intervention before resuming.
 They allow you to embrace the concepts of Continuous Delivery.

 >Note that Codefresh also supports [parallel workflows]({{site.baseurl}}/docs/codefresh-yaml/advanced-workflows/) as well as running pipelines [locally on your workstation]({{site.baseurl}}/docs/configure-ci-cd-pipeline/running-pipelines-locally/).